 • Having gone through other traumatic events

-• Having had prior mental health problems
+• Having a history of other mental health problems

 You May Also Be Interested In